Discover more from Clips and Q&As -- The Steigerwald Post

 As for the ambitious Abrams, she’s said to be testing whether the “New Jim Crow” claim is a campaign theme she can exploit to become governor of Georgia.

-What the Republicans running the Peach State are allegedly doing to “suppress” black voters has little in common with the “Old Jim Crow.”
+What the Republicans running Texas, Florida and Georgia are allegedly doing to “suppress” black voters has little in common with the “Old Jim Crow.”

 Requiring an ID for absentee voters is really not voter repression or intimidation.

 Neither is preventing campaign operatives from giving water or other snacks to voters waiting in line for hours at polling places or asking early voters to get their votes in earlier so they can be counted by Election Day.